-- In September 2020, the Great Neighborhoods Committee received a Mayoral referral to consider how to address opportunities, challenges, and consequences in conducting nuisance abatement with consideration of mitigating any potential housing displacement. - Over the span of four committee meetings during the months of September, November, February, and April, the committee reviewed best practices, current issues, and community feedback to develop proposed changes to the ordinance. - On April 7, 2021, the Great Neighborhoods Committee voted 4-1 (Malcolm Graham, Victoria Watlington, Tariq Bokhari, and Julie Eiselt voted FOR; Braxton Winston voted AGAINST) to forward the proposed NRBC Ordinance revisions to City Council for review and approval. - City Council will be asked to vote on the proposed changes at its May 24, 2021 Business Meeting.
+- In September 2020, the Great Neighborhoods Committee received a Mayoral referral to consider how to address opportunities, challenges, and consequences in conducting nuisance abatement with consideration of mitigating any potential housing displacement. - Over the span of four meetings during the months of September, November, February, and April, the Great Neighborhoods Committee reviewed best practices, current issues, and community feedback to develop proposed changes to the NRBC Ordinance. - On April 7, 2021, the Great Neighborhoods Committee voted 4-1 (Malcolm Graham, Victoria Watlington, Tariq Bokhari, and Julie Eiselt voted FOR; Braxton Winston voted AGAINST) to forward the proposed NRBC Ordinance revisions to City Council for review and approval.